YanivSalman/Convertor-App/README.md

 # Convertor-App
-A nice And Fun Convertor
+In this App I am using Bootstrap 4 and vivify.css to create Animations & Responsive Layout.
-In this app i am using bootstrap4 and vivify.css to create animation and responsive layout you can convert almost anything with my app!
+You can convert almost anything with my App!

-Enjoy.
+Enjoy!.
 Yaniv.